annakins/Skyrim/Change Headparts (No FaceGen).md

   - Do this for the hairline as well.
 - For the hair, click NiAlphaProperty and make sure the Flags say 4845.
 And the threshold should be 40.
 - For the hairline, click on NiAlphaProperty also and now the Flags should say 4844.
 Threshold is 128.

+Check vanilla facegens and hairs if helmet issue arises.